ecematacli/MyPOS-App/README.md

       - If the sale is completed successfully, there is a success feedback with a snackbar appearing.
       - Once the sale is completed, they appear in sales history.
       - Products are coming from local storage by the help of useLocalStorageReducerState hook which is utterly reusable and can be used by any useReducer hook.

+    # useSalesState hook test
+      - Used react test library to test the hook responsible for POS functionality.

    # Sales History Page
     - Reusable Material UI Table.
     - When clicked it shows the sales details.